-Why is everyone talking about Nigeria and #EndSARS?
+Why are people talking about Nigeria and #EndSARS?

 Leaders have promised police reform “four times in the last four years,” said Bulama Bukarti, a Nigerian lawyer in London who represents victims of police brutality.
 “People are tired of lip service.”

-Thousands stayed in the street this week, even after Lagos implemented a 24-hour curfew.
+Thousands stayed in the streets this week, even after Lagos implemented a 24-hour curfew.
 They blocked roads and camped outside a busy toll booth plaza in the upscale suburb of Lekki.

 Protesters said peace was their aim — video shows large groups dancing and waving Nigerian flags — but authorities have accused “criminal elements” of torching, looting buildings and “unleashing terror on citizens,” the Lagos state governor said on Twitter.